scantist-ossops-m2/devalue/README.md

 # @nuxtjs/devalue

-Forked from  [devalue](https://github.com/Rich-Harris/devalue) to log errors on non serializable properties rather than Error.
-And added support for objects with toJSON methods
+Forked from [devalue](https://github.com/Rich-Harris/devalue) to log errors on non-serializable properties rather than throwing `Error`.

 Like `JSON.stringify`, but handles